-In January 2007, and effective on April 25, 2007, the Company's Board of Directors approved a 3 for 1 reverse stock split of all outstanding common stock, stock options and stock warrants of Adeona.
+In January 2007, the Company's Board of Directors approved a 3 for 1 reverse stock split of all outstanding common stock, stock options and stock warrants of Adeona.
+The reverse split was effective on April 25, 2007 following shareholder approval.
 All share and per share amounts have been retroactively restated to reflect this reverse stock split.